 My advice about ear infections also goes for children with recurring colds or bronchitits.
 My youngest daughter has a problem with milk as well, but the over production of mucous gives her bronchitis instead of ear infections.
 Luckily, I was fully informed when this started happening and she has never taken an antibiotic because of it.

 If you do give your child antibiotics, have the doctor prescribe Nystatin to be taken with the antibiotic.
 Nystatin is a prescription anti-fungal derived from a soil-based bacteria and yeast and is completely safe since it does not enter the blood stream.
-Nystatin will keep the yeast fungi from over running the intestines, since you are killing the good bacteria as well as the bad with the antibiotic.
+Nystatin will keep the yeast fungi from over running the intestines, because you are killing the good bacteria as well as the bad with the antibiotic.
 If you can’t get Nystatin, then give them either CP-1 or the 11-Strain powder for treating yeast infection in children.
-Give them the probiotic while they are on the antibiotic at a different time.
-It is also best to continue the probiotic for another 30 days after they are done taking it.These probiotics will help restore the good bacteria that the antibiotic killed so they do not get a yeast infection in children.
+Give them the probiotic while they are on the antibiotic at a different time of day.
+It is also best to continue the probiotic for another 30 to 60 days after they are done taking it.These probiotics will help restore the good bacteria that the antibiotic killed so they do not get a yeast infection in children.

 Common yeast infection symptoms in children are thrush, frequent diaper rash, colic lasting over 3 months, athletes foot, hives, eczema, digestive problems such as gas, bloating and diarrhea and chronic ear infections.
 Girls sometimes get vaginal yeast.